-Environmental Impact Management Air Emissions GHG
+Environmental Impact Management Air Emissions

+GHG

-Disclosure Quantity Units Direct (scope 1) GHG Emissions 180,479.15 [3] [4] Tonnes Energy indirect (Scope 2) GHG Emissions 0 Tonnes Emissions of ozone- depleting substances (ODS) 0 Tonnes
+Disclosure Quantity Units Direct (scope 1) GHG Emissions - 153,619.46 [4] [5] Tonnes

+Energy indirect (Scope 2) GHG Emissions 549.80 [6] Tonnes Emissions of ozone- depleting substances (ODS) 0 Tonnes
-[3] Combined values of CO2, N2O, and CH4 emitted from the flaring facility and fuel combustion

-[4] Emission rate estimates of the GFAD Floating Production Storage Offloading (FPSO) Vessel for the year 2023
+- [4] Combined values of CO2, N2O, and CH4 emitted from the flaring facility and fuel combustion [5] Emission rate estimates of the GFAD Floating Production Storage Offloading (FPSO) Vessel for the year 2023 [6] Combined values of CO, NO, and non methane VOCs from the flaring facility and fuel combustion

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Associated gas in oil production is usually being flared (burn away the gas) in the flaring facility and fuel combustion are categorized as Direct (Scope 1) GHG emission.
 The Consortium, during the commencement of the production stage, decided to flare the associated gas for it is in minimal quantity and uneconomical.
 Moreover, processing the gas will also need a different production facility aside from the existing oil facility.
 JV Consortium Field Employees Government Community The Service Contract Operator regulates the emission of Scope 1 and 2 on a daily basis by providing a Daily Production Report to the JV partners and the Department of Energy (DOE).
 The Operator ensures that daily gas emissions are acceptable and compliant with its Environmental Compliance Certificate issued by the Department of Environment and Natural Resource (DENR).
 What are the risk/s identified?
 Which stakeholders are affected?
 Management Approach Unregulated GHG emissions can lead to unacceptable values of GHG that are not compliant to the project's ECC and would result into fines and penalties from the DENR.
-Moreover, too much GHG emission can accelerate global warming that can lead to human- induced climate change.
+Moreover, too much GHG emission can accelerate global warming that can lead to human-induced climate change.
 Flaring of gas, and production of oil in general, is considered as a very high-risk process when it comes to safety and hazard.
 One unsafe act can lead to a chain of unfortunate events and can endanger the entire production facility and all crew onboard.
 Damaging the production facility can lead to oil leaks/ spill.
 JV Consortium Field employees Government Community The consortium is continuously looking into different new technologies to minimize the effects of flaring especially to climate change.
 The Consortium strictly ensures the safety of all its field employees.
 Survival measures are being implemented in the FPSO by giving proper safety training to its crew as well as posting of safety warnings in the FPSO.

 What are the opportunity/ies identified?
 Which stakeholders are affected Management Approach There have been various innovations in the oil and gas industry that aims to minimize the emission of harmful air pollutants.
-JV Consortium Field employees Government Community The JV Consortium has been very supportive in pursuing alternative ways to attain a sustainable energy that would promote less harmful gases and air pollutant emissions.
+JV ConsortiumField employeesGovernmentCommunity The JV Consortium has been very supportive in pursuing alternative ways to attain a sustainable energy that would promote less harmful gases and air pollutant emissions.